dotnet/docs/docs/framework/wcf/ws-atomictransaction-configuration-mmc-snap-in.md

  You can use this tool to modify the basic WS-AtomicTransaction settings.
 For example, you can enable and disable the WS-AtomicTransaction protocol support, configure the HTTP ports for WS-AT, bind an SSL Certificate to the HTTP port, configure certificates by specifying certificate subject names, select the Tracing mode and set default and maximum timeouts.

- If you must configure WS-AtomicTransaction support on the local machine only, you can use the command line version of this tool. [!INCLUDE[crabout](../../../includes/crabout-md.md)] the command line tool, see the [WS-AtomicTransaction Configuration Utility (wsatConfig.exe)](../../../docs/framework/wcf/ws-atomictransaction-configuration-utility-wsatconfig-exe.md) topic.
+ If you must configure WS-AtomicTransaction support on the local machine only, you can use the command line version of this tool.
+For more information about the command line tool, see the [WS-AtomicTransaction Configuration Utility (wsatConfig.exe)](../../../docs/framework/wcf/ws-atomictransaction-configuration-utility-wsatconfig-exe.md) topic.

  You should be aware that both the MMC Snap-in and the command-line tool do not support configuring all WS-AT settings.
-These settings can be edited only by modifying the registry directly. [!INCLUDE[crabout](../../../includes/crabout-md.md)] these registry settings, see [Configuring WS-Atomic Transaction Support](../../../docs/framework/wcf/feature-details/configuring-ws-atomic-transaction-support.md).
+These settings can be edited only by modifying the registry directly.
+For more information about these registry settings, see [Configuring WS-Atomic Transaction Support](../../../docs/framework/wcf/feature-details/configuring-ws-atomic-transaction-support.md).

 ### User Interface Description
  **Enable WS-Atomic Transaction Network Support**: